Skip to content

 1. Unsaturated fat

-Unsaturated fat can be subdivided into monounsaturated and polyunsaturated fats.
-Replacing saturated fat and trans fat with polyunsaturated fat and monounsaturated fat can reduce the risk of coronary heart disease, maintain vascular health, and be beneficial to overall health.
-Among polyunsaturated fats, linoleic acid and linolenic acid are essential fatty acids that cannot be synthesised by our body, and can only be obtained from food.
-They facilitate blood flow, maintain optimal blood pressure, and strengthen the immune system.
+Unsaturated fat can be subdivided into monounsaturated and polyunsaturated fat.
+It is recommended to replace saturated fat in the diet with polyunsaturated fat, monounsaturated fat from plant sources, or carbohydrates from foods containing naturally occurring dietary fibre, such as whole grains, vegetables, fruits and pulses.
+Also, it is preferred to replace trans-fat in the diet with polyunsaturated fat or monounsaturated fat primarily from plant sources (1).
+Polyunsaturated fats contain linoleic acid and linolenic acid, which are essential fatty acids as they cannot be produced by our body, and thus can only obtained from food.
+They facilitate blood flow, maintain normal blood pressure, and strengthen the immune system.
 Moderate consumption of unsaturated fats can reduce the level of total cholesterol in the blood.
-Therefore, they are very important for maintaining our health.

 Unsaturated fat is liquid at room temperature.
-They are usually found in vegetable oil such as olive oil, canola oil, peanut oil and corn oil, as well as in seeds such as watermelon seeds and pine seeds, and nuts such as walnuts and cashews.
+It is usually found in vegetable oil (such as olive oil, canola oil, peanut oil, corn oil), seeds (such as watermelon seeds, pine nuts), and nuts (such as walnuts, cashews).

-Please note: When vegetable oils are subjected to hydrogenation process, they will convert to trans fat which will increase the level of bad cholesterol and reduce the good cholesterol in the blood if taken in excess.
-Therefore, it is recommended to limit the intake of trans fat, including artificial margarine and shortening that contain trans fat, as well as food items that are made with these fats such as fried food and bakery products (e.g. pastries and crackers).
+Please note: When vegetable oils are subjected to hydrogenation process, they will convert to trans fat.
+Excessive consumption of trans fat will increase the level of “bad” cholesterol and reduce the level of “good” cholesterol in the blood.
+Therefore, it is recommended to limit intake of trans fat, including food items with trans fat-containing margarine and shortening, as well as fried food and bakery products (e.g. pastries and crackers) in which such fats are used as ingredients or in the cooking process.

 Saturated fat is solid at room temperature.
-They are usually found in animal fats such as meat, butter, lard, cream, and egg yolks.
+It is usually found in animal fat such as meat, butter, lard and cream.
 There are also some plant-based saturated fat, such as coconut oil and palm oil.

 Moderate consumption of fats

-Both unsaturated and saturated fat contain the same amount of energy, and will result in overweight if taken in excess.
-Beware of the "hidden" and “partially hidden” fat content in foods such as ribs, duck, goose, cheese, ice cream, chocolate, salad dressing, nuts and peanuts.
-It is recommended that fat should make up no more than 30% of your daily energy intake.
-Saturated fat, in particular, should make up less than 10% of your energy intake.
+Both unsaturated and saturated fat contain the same amount of energy, so overconsumption will cause weight gain.
+Beware of the “hidden” fat in foods such as instant noodle, spare ribs, poultries with skin, full-fat dairy products, ice cream, chocolate, salad dressing.
+The recommended fat intake should make up no more than 30% of your daily energy intake.
+Saturated fat, in particular, should make up less than 10% of your daily energy intake.

 It is important to maintain a balanced diet.
-Eat more vegetables than meat, select lean cuts instead of fatty meat, and use low-fat cooking methods in order to reduce your fat intake.
-Avoid deep-frying and putting oil when marinating the meat.
-Use steaming, braising, baking, poaching, boiling, roasting, and stir-frying with a small amount of oil rather than frying.
-The use of a microwave oven and non-stick frying pan also helps to reduce the amount of oil in food preparation.
+Eat more vegetables with moderate amount of lean meat, and use low-fat cooking methods in order to reduce your dietary fat intake.
+Avoid deep-frying and adding oil when marinating the meat.
+Use steaming, braising, baking, boiling, and stir-frying with small amount of oil.
+The use of a microwave oven and non-stick frying pan also helps reduce the amount of oil used in cooking.